 Michael P McGuigan: We continue to see the most US PPP activity in the transportation infrastructure sector, and there is growing interest in applying the PPP model to the social infrastructure sector.
 The LaGuardia Airport Central Terminal Building (CTB) project and the Maryland Purple Line LRT project were both long-awaited, marquee transportation infrastructure projects that achieved financial close in 2016.
 The UC Merced Campus Expansion also achieved financial close in 2016, and will test the viability of the PPP model for delivering social infrastructure projects.

 We’ve also seen a notable increase in the airport sector, notwithstanding the limitations in the Federal Aviation Administration’s (FAA) airport privatisation pilot programme that have hindered PPPs at US airports.
-Financial close for the Denver International Airport Great Hall project was achieved in 2017, two PPPs are in procurement at Los Angeles International Airport (the Automated People Mover PPP and the Consolidated Rent-a-Car PPP), Indianapolis International Airport tendered a storm and waste water treatment PPP in 2016, and the Illinois Department of Transportation is currently evaluating a PPP structure to develop, finance, operate and maintain a new South Suburban Airport.
+Financial close for the Denver International Airport Great Hall project was achieved in 2017, two PPPs at Los Angeles International Airport (the Automated People Mover PPP and the Consolidated Rent-a-Car PPP) achieved financial close in 2018, Indianapolis International Airport tendered a storm and waste water treatment PPP in 2016, and the Illinois Department of Transportation is currently evaluating a PPP structure to develop, finance, operate and maintain a new South Suburban Airport.
 In addition to the LaGuardia CTB Project, the Port Authority of New York and New Jersey is pursuing the redevelopment of Terminal A at Newark Airport through a modified PPP structure, which will involve multiple separate contracts for different aspects of the project, and the redevelopment of Terminals C and D at LaGuardia Airport, largely from private sector investment.

 It is also worth observing that a number of recent PPPs in the United States have been (or are expected to be) structured on the basis of availability payments, where the private sector does not take demand or revenue risk.
 In these transactions, the governmental sponsor makes milestone payments to the concessionaire during the construction period, and continues to make scheduled payments throughout the concession, subject to deductions if required performance standards are not met.
 The Maryland Purple Line light rail project, the Goethals Bridge in New York, East End Crossing in Indiana, Port of Miami Tunnel and Presidio Parkway in California are availability payment transactions.
 This model is also being used for social infrastructure PPPs, which have recently become more popular in the United States.